-The balance of the camp fee, less the deposit, must be paid online by credit card before June 1, 2024.
+The balance of the camp fee, less the deposit, must be paid online by credit card by June 1, 2025.
 You can manage your payments in your myGS account.

-If your camp balance is not paid by June 1st your campers registration will be cancelled, (deposits and Girl Scout Memberships are non-refundable).
-Should there be an unforeseen issue making your final payment on time, please contact Customer Care.
+After June 1st, your registration(s) will be forfeited (deposits and Girl Scout Memberships are non-refundable).